 Early in the year, Tobias Roth's reprogramming of the database and the editor interface makes editing much more efficient; the structure of the database now reflects all the parameters we have come to understand as relevant to investigations of intertextual reference.
 Significantly improved search facilities and the new user interface designed by Ricardo Páramo Peláez make these insights available to a wide circle of potential users, and in September, the new open-access database finally goes online with 9000 entries.
 Seven years after the first design sketches, HyperHamlet is "all grown up".
-It continues to be affiliated with the Department of English of the University of Basel while being hosted on the server of the Media and Imaging Lab of the University of Basel.
+It continues to be affiliated with the Department of English of the University of Basel while being hosted on the server of the Digital Humanities Lab of the University of Basel.

 In March, the project is awarded an extension of its SNF grant until July 2010 to restructure the database and then reach the planned volume of valid data.
 Christian Gebhard rejoins the team for another few months and introduces the new student assistants Maria Tranter and Chantal Battilana to their task.
 They start at roughly 6000 entries.

 A number of distinguished scholars agree to be part of our advisory board and Prof. Dr. Ina Habermann joins our board of directors.

 The contracts of long-term student assistants, Christian Gebhard and René Wallrodt, come to an end.
 Their editing work took the number of fully edited entries to over 5400, and the project has benefited substantially from their input.
 The maturing insights into the structure of intertextual relations are, however, increasingly hard to code into the database structure which is complicated by and suffers from many partial revisions and updates since the original programming.

 As the director of the project DWDS – Schweizer Textkorpus, Prof. Dr. Annelies Häcki Buhofer initiates a valuable collaboration with the project researchers Lorenz Hofer and Hans Bickel.